Federal Criminal Defense Attorney in San Antonio

 Initial Appearance

-The Judge will also advise you of your right to remain silent and your right to an attorney.
-If you or your loved one is arrested early in the morning, you should be scheduled for the court’s afternoon docket.
-If you are in San Antonio, you will see one of three Magistrate Judges.
+During a Federal Initial Appearance, a U.S. Magistrate Judge will inform you of your right to a preliminary hearing and detention hearing, your right to remain silent and your right to an attorney.
 We have three fair, knowledgeable, and intelligent Magistrate Judges in San Antonio.
-You can see a list of San Antonio Criminal Judges here https://www.txwd.uscourts.gov/judges-information/judges-directory-biographies/
+You can see a list of San Antonio Criminal Judges here.

-Detention Hearing
+Detention Hearing in Federal Cases

-After you have been indicted on the case you were arrested for the judge will set your case for an arraignment.
+After you have been indicted on the case you were arrested for, the judge will set your case for an arraignment.
 An arraignment is where the person accused of the crime must plead guilty or not guilty.
 Most times these hearings are waived, and the accused will automatically enter a plea of not guilty.

 Prior to the arraignment, you will have received a formal charging instrument known as a federal indictment.
 Your attorney will have to analyze this document and explain the charges and the law.
 The federal indictment will list all the federal criminal acts you are accused of and list details.

-Discovery is the disclosure of evidence the Federal Government is releasing to you and your attorney that describes the crimes they believe you have committed.
+Discovery is the disclosure of evidence that the Federal Government is releasing to you and your attorney that describes the crimes they believe you have committed.
 This will be released by way of photographs, reports from the agency that investigated you, police cameras, drone surveillance, wiretaps, text messages between you and informants, social media posts, lab reports for drugs recovered, search warrants, and application for warrants for cell phone data.

-Plea or Trial
+Plea or Trial in Federal Defense

 Plea bargains in federal court come in different flavors.
-Some plea bargains are written agreements with the federal prosecutor while others are plea bargains where you orally enter a plea of guilty to the indictment.
+Some plea bargains are written agreements with the federal prosecutor, while others are plea bargains where you orally enter a plea of guilty to the indictment.
 Should you decide to go to trial, we will go to battle for you.

 Presentence Investigation Report (PSR)